camilabatres/bikesharing/README.md

 ### Trips by Weekday for Each Hour Viz
 The image below demonstrates that throughout the weekday most of the rides happened in the morning between 7am and 9am and in the afternoon between 4pm to 7pm.
 During the weekends most of the rides happened between 10 am  to 8 pm.
-An explanation for this vizualization can be that the bikes are used before and after working hours during the weekdays because people use the bike to get to work and to leave work.

 ![image](https://user-images.githubusercontent.com/100107588/172074746-2e30779f-272b-4362-b1bb-d2dd073f0f99.png)

 ### Trips by Gender (Weekday per Hour) Viz